 You can establish a court-ordered guardianship by filing a written request with a court.
 Although state rules vary, most guardianship proceedings require the parent and proposed guardian to file written declarations agreeing to the arrangement.
 In certain situations, a guardianship can be established without parental consent—if the parent objects or can't be reached.
 For example, if you have a family member, such as an aunt, who's been caring for your child, she could petition the court to become your child's guardian immediately following your deportation.
-But if you believe you might be deported, and you already have someone identified who can raise your child in your absence, consider establishing a guardianship while you're still in the U.S. and can consent in writing.
+But if you believe you might be deported, and you already have someone identified who can raise your child in your absence, consider establishing a guardianship while you're still in the United States and can consent in writing.

 Once officially appointed, the guardian has the right and obligation to provide your child with a home, education, and adequate health care until the guardianship expires, until the child turns 18, or until a court terminates the order.
 (You can retain certain legal rights, such as the right to make decisions about your child's medical care, through a health care directive—discussed below.)

 A temporary guardianship will last only for a set period of time.
 Some states allow temporary guardianships to continue for up to six months, at which point they must expire or be converted into permanent guardianships.
 A permanent guardianship has no expiration date and requires the guardian to provide lifelong care for the child.

-If you're able to return to the U.S. and want to regain legal rights to your child, you'll have to undo the guardianship appointment.
+If you are able to return to the United States and want to regain legal rights to your child, you will have to undo the guardianship appointment.
 While a permanent guardianship can be difficult to undo, it's not impossible.
 A court can terminate or set aside the guardianship if a parent can show that circumstances have changed and the parent is willing and able to care for the child.